Maddox-RVS/Noise-2-Line/README.md

 ## Prerequisites

-Before using the Python Reddit Nuker, ensure that you have the following:
+Before using the this program, ensure that you have the following:

 1. Python: The program requires **Python (3.13.5 recommended)** to be installed on your system.
 You can download Python from the official Python website: [python.org](https://www.python.org).
 2. [Anaconda or Miniconda](https://www.anaconda.com/docs/main) (recommended for managing environments).